Ethnic cleansing of Georgians in Sukhumi

-The Fall of Sukhumi took place on 27 September 1993, at the hands of the separatists, in the course of the War in Abkhazia.
-The taking of the city came with a massacre of hundreds of Georgians, and it became part of a violent ethnic cleansing campaign carried out by the separatists.
-The massacre was perpetrated against Georgian civilians of Sukhumi, mainly by militia forces of Abkhaz separatists and North Caucasian allies.
+The Sukhumi massacre took place on 27 September 1993, during and after the fall of Sukhumi into separatist hands in the course of the War in Abkhazia.
+It was perpetrated against Georgian civilians of Sukhumi, mainly by militia forces of Abkhaz separatists and North Caucasian allies.
+It became part of a violent ethnic cleansing campaign carried out by the separatists.

-Military operations
+Events

 On 27 September 1993, separatist forces violated the ceasefire initiated by the United Nations and guaranteed by the Russian Federation, which barred both sides from performing military operations.
 As part of the ceasefire, Georgian forces had withdrawn their heavy artillery and tanks from Sukhumi.
 Abkhaz, Confederation of Mountain Peoples of the Caucasus and Cossack militants stormed Sukhumi early in the morning.
 Confronted by large numbers of combatants, the Georgian army units that remained in the city were unable to prevent the separatist advance into the city.
 By noon, separatist militants and their allies had taken over television buildings and bridges.
-Georgian forces retreated to the Government building of the Abkhazian Autonomous Republic, where they intended to provide security for members of Autonomous Republic of Abkhazia.
+Georgian forces retreated to the Government building of the Abkhazian Autonomous Republic, where they intended to provide security for members of Abkhazian Autonomous Republic Government.
 By late afternoon, the city was overrun by separatists and their allies.